chenall/grub4dos/README_GRUB4DOS.txt

 	!BAT #Note: The file header !BAT is necessary to identify this is a batch echo %0
 	echo Your type:%1 %2 %3 %4 %5 %6 %7 %8 %9
-	call :echo This is a test string goto :label2
+	call :Label1 This is a test string goto :label2
 	:Label1
 	echo %1 %2 %3 %4 %5 %6 %7 %8 %9